Reverse engineering ZX Spectrum (Z80) games

 The process of disassembling a game with Skoolkit consists or two core steps:

-1. analysing the skool file
+- analysing the

 You will analyse the skool file, trying to find game text, sprites, data blocks and code blocks, then annotate the control file with your new found understanding.
 You then generate a new skool file and iterate until the disassembly is complete.

-When we generated the ctl file we also generated a skool file.
+file.
 From now on we need only re-generate the skool file.
 For this we need a slightly different command so that we don’t overwrite our edited control file.
 Let’s do that now:

 $ sna2skool.py -c jetpac.ctl -H jetpac.z80 > jetpac.skool